 The United States has always helped ensure that its own citizens and global citizens live in a safe, prosperous, and peaceful world.
 Built upon the the ideals of life, liberty, and the pursuit of happiness, America has worked to set the stage for a nation and world that remains strong in the face of conflict.

 But after months of deadlock and two government shutdowns, Congress approved a budget deal to lift discretionary spending caps for FY18 and FY19.
 Under the budget deal, there could be an $8.8 billion (or 17%) cut on international affairs funding from the FY17 levels and a further $4 billion would be shaved off again in FY19.
 The cuts aren’t just bad news, they create new risks.
-With less funding available, and numerous competing priorities to fund, appropriators will have some tough decisions ahead and we only have until Monday at midnight to influence them.
+With less funding available, and numerous competing priorities to fund, appropriators will have some tough decisions ahead and we don't have much time to influence them.

 Decisions like whether to apply cuts to the programs and services the world relies on.
 The choices our leaders make could jeopardise the funding needed to prevent an outbreak of Ebola, causing it to spread worldwide, or prolong a famine that impacts global food stocks, or take away chances for millions of kids to get educated wherever they are, or remove a safe haven for refugee families who may otherwise be exploited or converted by extremist groups.

-We need to remind the Secretary of State and USAID Administrator that the International Affairs Budget needs to be protected because any proposed cuts will also affect Americans.
+We need to remind the State Department and HHS Secretary that the International Affairs Budget needs to be protected because any proposed cuts will also affect Americans.

 Tweet at Secretary Tillerson and Secretary Azar to make sure they know that Global Citizens are counting on them to #StopTheCuts to the International Affairs Budget and ensure that the US can continue to tackle global issues.